-You would think that you wouldn't be combatting acne and fine lines and wrinkles at the same time—but hormonal acne, specifically, can rear its ugly head well beyond puberty.
+You would think that you wouldn't be combatting acne and wrinkles at the same time, but hormonal acne can rear its ugly head well beyond puberty.
 Such is the common experience of Women's Health writer Samantha Lefave, who's been battling acne since age 11.

 Finally, at age 27, she decided to take action.
 "I've tried everything over the years to fix my skin, but nothing has lasted long-term," she writes for the magazine.
 "That is, until I started getting acne-fighting facials.
 When I went to visit my dermatologist to find out more about laser and light therapy treatment, he also recommended I start taking one very special prescription medicine."

 The prescription medicine in question was spironolactone, a blood pressure medication that dermatologists prescribe "off-label" for hormonal acne.
 While it's not FDA-approved for this specific treatment, it's been shown to be "very effective" in treating premenstrual breakouts in adult women.

 "After three months of popping spironolactone on the reg—along with getting consistent facials and using over-the-counter acne-fighting products in my daily skincare routine—I noticed a major change in my skin," she shares.
 "Gone was the cystic acne that plagued my skin on a daily basis.
 Instead, I now have smooth and healthy skin that doesn't make me feel forced into piling on layers of makeup."
 She even goes as far as to call it a "miracle pill."